 Stay away from processed foods and eat more fresh, antioxidant-rich vegetables meat and fermented foods.

 If there is one gift parents can give to their children is to teach them the importance of healthy eating.

 The knowledge that healthy food can heal and prevent illness is a gift that can last a lifetime.

 So let’s recap Processed foods and keto:

 Carbohydrates are broken down into Sugar/glucose and cause insulin to rise in the body.
 Excess sugar and insulin over time contribute to fat storage and insulin resistance.

 Insulin resistance contributes and has been linked to a whole host of metabolic diseases like Diabetes, fatty liver (NAFLD), Cardiovascular disease, high blood pressure, Cancer and even Alzheimer’s disease.

 A food product labeled “low fat” does not necessarily mean it is a healthy food choice.
 Typically the food manufacturers replace the fat with simple sugars.

-Here is a great keto diet beginners guide if your thinking about getting started on keto.
+Here is a great keto frequently asked questions and keto diet beginners guide if your thinking about getting started on keto.
 Even if you don’t want to start the Ketogenic Diet, reducing consumption of processed foods can improve your long term health.